Five children in California have a "polio-like syndrome," according to neurologists

 Neurologists have identified five patients who developed paralysis in one or more of their limbs between August 2012 and July 2013.
 All five children had been vaccinated against the poliovirus.
 Treatment did not seem to help the children regain their motor function.

-Samples from two of the children tested positive for enterovirus 68, a rare virus that has been linked to severe respiratory illness in the past.
+Samples from two of those children tested positive for enterovirus 68, a rare virus that has been linked to severe respiratory illness in the past.
 Samples from the other three children were not collected or tested soon enough to yield conclusive results, said Dr. Emmanuelle Waubant, a neurologist at the University of California, San Francisco.

-Dr. Carol Glaser, chief of the Encephalitis and Special Investigation Section at the California Department of Public Health, said the state is aware of the paralysis cases but believes the risk to families is very low.
+Dr. Carol Glaser, chief of the Encephalitis and Special Investigation Section at the California Department of Public Health, said the state is aware of the paralysis cases but believes the risk to families is low.

 “We are evaluating cases as they are reported to us,” Glaser said in an e-mail to CNN.
 “We have not found anything at this point that raises any public health concerns.”